Case discussion: How would you treat this patient? [30 January]

 If you would like to submit a blog post for consideration, please email [email protected]

-This week’s case discussion, submitted by Dr Robert Teunisse, features a 52-year-old male patient who works as a builder.
-This…
+This week’s case discussion, submitted by Dr Robert Teunisse, features an 80-year-old male patient with a past history of two melanomas in situ.

 Receive the newest case studies, free video tutorials and research articles right in your inbox.